 Don't panic if you are credit invisible — there are strategies you can apply to go from "invisible" to "visible" and start building a credit history.
+According to the Consumer Financial Protection Bureau, 11% of U.S. adults do not have a credit record.
 By establishing a credit history with a positive pattern of payments over time, you can become a good candidate for a loan, banking product, and other products and services.

 Here are just a few of the steps you can take to build a good credit history.

 1. Report Your Rent Payment

 Your on-time rent payments can be used to build credit with all three major credit bureaus.

 Your landlord may already be automatically reporting to credit bureaus, but not all landlords do.
 Ask if your landlord is reporting your payments and if not, find out if they can.

 Alternatively, you can report the rent payments yourself by paying rent through a rent reporting service.
 However, rental payment services usually charge a fee, so it’s best if the landlord can report on-time payments on your behalf.